Technology

 These issues can affect the windsock’s performance and visibility.

-So, it’s important to fix them as soon as possible.
+So, it’s essential to fix them as soon as possible.

 When to Replace Your Windsock and Why It Matters